Leannald13/datacentric-milestoneproject/README.md

 was to have a colourful and bold website that would be pleasing to user eye.
 I attempted to keep the design simple and not overcrowd the page with too much information.
 My aim was to create a fun and casual looking website whilst looking clean and spacious.

-I used resources available to me on Slack by the tutors and used the following document as guide: file:///C:/Users/Administrator/Downloads/Milestone%201%20part%202.pdf
+I used resources available to me on Slack by the tutors and used the following document a guide.
 - I maintained website conventions to allow a user to find what they want easily eg. navbar at the top, clearly labelled buttons, search field at the top of the page.
 - I used subtle but effective user actions for example hover effects for buttons and navbar.